Parents » Student Handbook

 Three Rivers Charter School has adopted numerous Oregon School Board Association Policies (OSBA).
 A comprehensive list of these policies and their updates can be found here: https://policy.osba.org/threercs/index.asp

-Additionally, here are two policies that we feel are an important part of our school and culture.
+Additionally, here are three policies that we feel are an important part of our school and culture.

 Code: JF/JFA